How far can I walk my puppy?

 A slow, 20-minute stroll should be safe for most puppies 8 weeks or older.
 By that I mean you’re letting the puppy set the pace.
 You’re stopping and letting him sniff, etc.

-Beyond that, I would discuss it with your puppy’s vet and with your puppy’s breeder (if you have a breeder pup).
+I would discuss this issue with your puppy’s vet and with your puppy’s breeder (if you have a breeder pup).
 They are the experts and can give you the best advice.

 See my post: Exercise ideas for hyper dogs.

 Other factors to consider when exercising your puppy: